Torphedo/BOTW-ModdingGuide/README.md

 Now just set the language to whatever language your game will be in, and BCML's setup should be complete!
 When you boot the game, go into `Options > Graphics packs` and enable the pack named `BCML` (in the `Mods` dropdown).
 If you don't enable this, none of the mods installed in BCML will take effect.

+# Getting to know BCML

+Now that BCML is set up, you can install some mods.
+All mods for BOTW are posted on [Gamebanana](https://gamebanana.com/games/5866).
+Any mods in the `.bnp` format will have an option for `1-Click Install`.
+When you click it, it'll download the mod right into BCML and then bring up a prompt to install it.
+The only problem is that there's no download progress bar, and some mods can be massive.
+There's also an integrated Gamebanana tab in BCML, although it can be really slow sometimes.
+Personally, I'd recommend using the download button and saving the mod file.
+You can install the mod file by pressing the `+` in the bottom right of BCML, then press `Browse` and select the mod you downloaded.
+Assuming everything is set up correctly, it should be applied the next time you boot up the game.
+If you need any more info, refer to the BCML help.